 This French eagle standard was captured during the battle.
 It was one of nearly 100 presented by Napoleon to his army in 1815.

-During the British heavy cavalry charge, Captain Alexander Kennedy Clark killed the French soldier carrying the standard, and Corporal Francis Styles retrieved it.
+During the British heavy cavalry charge, Captain Alexander Kennedy Clark killed the French soldier carrying the standard, and Corporal Francis Stiles retrieved it.
 Though they disputed each other’s role in its capture, both were later credited.Explore more Waterloo objects

 By mid-afternoon, news of the Prussians' arrival forced Napoleon to form a defensive line on his right.
 Soon afterwards, believing the Allies were pulling back, the French cavalry charged the infantry of Wellington’s right centre who formed square.